Friends of Wemyss Bay Station

 WHO ARE WE?

 The Friends formed in 2009, a group of local people who shared concern for the neglected state and appearance of the station.
 From 2011 to 2013, Inverclyde Council awarded the group prizes for our efforts in their annual GardenFest.
 In 2013 we won a a silver cup!

 Despite a major programme of repair and restoration in 1994 the station’s canopies and glazed roof leaked like colanders in several places.
 Several of the rooms around the concourse, formerly waiting rooms, lay empty and forlorn.
 And the feature for which the station had been famed since it first opened, its displays of potted plants and hanging baskets, were nowhere to be seen.
 A modern railway no longer requires several hands to run it.
 One man is on duty at a time, and he has no opportunity to attend to plants.

 ScotRail operates a programme called ‘Adopt a Station’, aimed principally at unmanned stations, but also available to others.
 Members of a local community are encouraged to take an interest in the appearance of their station, usually by installing and maintaining containers of plants, for which ScotRail supplies funding.

-Membership of the Friends is open to all who are interested in the future of this last surviving example of a Clyde rail and ferry combined terminus.
+Membership costs just £5 a year and is open to all who are interested in the future of this last surviving example of a Clyde rail and ferry combined terminus.
 Wemyss Bay holds a special place in the hearts of many people, not just those who live nearby.
 We are keen to collect stories and photos about the station and pier, and welcome personal recollections however slight.